erbalo/go-training/chapter2/README.md

 - folder/package names are in singular format
 - folder/package names should be short
+- all go packages in the root folder can be imported by others projects
+- all packages in the `internal` folder are private to the repository and cannot be imported by other projects

 ### root (myservice)

 The following files are contained, along with the other folders:

+### cmd

+Main entrypoints for this project.
+The directory name for each entrypoint should match the name of the executable you want to have e.g. `/cmd/myservice/main.go`.

+### config

+Configuration file templates or default configs e.g. `env` files.

+### internal

+Private application and library code that should not be imported by other projects.

+### infra

+This folder groups everything infra related together.

+#### build

+Packaging and Continuous Integration.
+This folder should contains

+##### Dockerfile

+The standard dockerfile to create the deployment artifact of the service.

+##### Jenkinsfile CI

+If the project uses Jenkins as a CI server the ci file should be in here.

+#### deploy

+Group deployment related files and folders.
+The root folder should contain:

+- `Jenkinsfile`

+##### local

+Local deployment setup e.g. `docker-compose`.
+Local Kubernetes will deprecate this.

+##### helm

+Helm packages for the deployment.
+Each deployable unit should have a sub-folder.

+##### terraform

+Terraform files for setting up infrastructure.

+##### Jenkinsfile CD

+The Jenkinsfile responsible for deployment of the service.

+#### observe

+Artifacts needed to observe our service.

+##### dashboard

+Dashboards for Grafana.

+##### alerting

+Alerts for Prometheus AlertManager.

+### doc

+Design and user documents (in addition to your godoc generated documentation).
+Things that could be in there are:

+- OpenAPI documentation used by [Hypatia](https://github.com/taxibeat/hypatia)
+- Architecture diagrams
+- Run-books
+- etc.

+### example

+Examples for your applications and/or public libraries.

+### script

+Contains all scripts of the project.

+### test

+Additional external test apps and test data.
+Functional tests should live here.

+### tool

+Supporting tools for this project.

+### vendor

+Application dependencies.

 #### travis